How to deal with a loss of independence

 For people experiencing a loss of independence

 If you are beginning to lose your independence, you’re not alone.
 It happens to most people as they age, and it’s perfectly natural to feel frustrated, angry or afraid.
-There are, however, ways to cope to help you adjust.
+Here are ways to cope and help you adjust:

 Understand that your feelings are valid, but let go of guilt

 Losing your independence can leave you feeling angry, frustrated or scared.
 These feelings are understandable, but don’t let them lead you to feeling guilt or shame.
 You’re going to need some help, and that’s okay.